HPC-AI-Team/pexsi/doc/source/install.rst

 - Starting from PEXSI v0.8.0, `-std=c++11` is required in `CXXFLAGS`.

-- Starting from PEXSI v0.9.2, `-std=c99` is required to be compatible with SuperLU_DIST v4.3.
+- Starting from PEXSI v0.9.2, `-std=c99` is required in `CFLAGS` to be compatible with SuperLU_DIST starting from v4.3.

 - For **FORTRAN** users, `CPP_LIB=-lstdc++ -lmpi -lmpi_cxx` is often needed.
   Check this if there is link error.